 There were quite a few baseball players of French and Irish descent, too.
 Indeed, most of the baseball players of French descent, such as 3,000 Hit Club member Napoleon Lajoie, were actually of French-Canadian descent.

 The top player in pro football, such as it then was, was Jim Thorpe of the Canton Bulldogs, the 1912 Olympic decathlon champion.
 And the top baseball players were Ty Cobb, Tris Speaker and Walter Johnson.
 Babe Ruth was a rookie pitcher for the Red Sox, and, despite some success in the regular season that was about to begin, did not pitch in the World Series.

-The Heavyweight Champion of the World was Jack Johnson, but that wouldn’t last long, as, finally allowed to defend his title in Havana, Cuba, the 1st black heavyweight champ, then a fugitive from U.S. justice, would be knocked out in the 26th round, under a brutally hot sun, by Jess Willard.
+The Heavyweight Champion of the World was Jack Johnson, but that wouldn't last much longer, as, finally allowed to defend his title in Havana, Cuba, the 1st black heavyweight champ, then a fugitive from U.S. justice, would be knocked out in the 26th round, under a brutally hot sun, by Jess Willard on April 5, 1915.
 Did Johnson take a dive?
 Maybe: Even at age 37, he was probably a better fighter than the enormous but pedestrian Willard, who ended up defending his title just once, in 1916, before getting slaughtered by Jack Dempsey in 1919.

 The English Football League was won by Everton, the blue club in Liverpool.
 The FA Cup was won by Sheffield United, the red club in Sheffield; due to wartime travel restrictions in London, the game was played at Manchester United's Old Trafford ground, even though the other team, Chelsea, was a London club.